 What is Call in Time?

-Call in Time is a free public telephone befriending service for matching volunteers with older members of the public.
+Call in Time is a free telephone befriending service for matching volunteers with older people.

 Not having someone to talk to regularly can be lonely and isolating, particularly if you're used to sharing your home and time with others.
 A friendly, weekly, 30-minute chat on the phone can make all the difference.

-While we're waiting to find a suitable match for an older member of the public, we carry out regular, short Good Day Calls with them, to make sure they don't feel ignored.
+While we're waiting to find a suitable match, we carry out regular, short Good Day Calls with them, to bridge the time gap.

 What's great about Call in Time?

-- Free weekly calls from a public volunteer for up to 30 minutes
+- Free weekly calls from a volunteer for up to 30 minutes

 - Find and make a new friend to share experiences with